superwf/playwright-record-and-mock/README.md

 Close the browser and it will

-In your playwright test case file.
+The record playwright test case file will looks like below.

 ```typescript
 import { test, expect } from '@playwright/test'